ahoundetoungan/InferenceTSE/README.md

 # InferenceTSE
-Inference for Two-Stage Extremum Estimators
+## Replication codes for `Inference for Two-Stage Extremum Estimators` By Aristide Houndetoungan and Abdoul Maoude